rubrikinc/rbkcli/docs/quick-start.md

 ## Requirements

-Before starting the installation make sure ou match the following requirements
+Before starting the installation make sure you match the following requirements
  - OS: Linux/Mac
  - Python3.5+
  - pip3 (Python's package indexer)
- - setuptools (Python module that automates moddules instalation)
+ - setuptools (Python module that automates modules installation)

  In order to install the requirements you can run the following commands: